Programme of Science in Society

-- In order to be able to conduct a research project at master level it is recommended to choose the electives in consultation with the prospective thesis supervisor.
+- In order to be able to conduct a research project at the master's level, it is recommended to choose the electives in consultation with the prospective thesis supervisor.

 - Courses arranged by field of research can be found here:

-- Part of your elective course programme (9-15 EC) can take the form of a synergy track in Computational and Data Science.
+- Part of your elective course programme can take the form of a synergy track in Computational and Data Science.